16 upcoming/new electric station wagon (estate) models

 Price – USD 70,000 onwards (expected)

 Robin Page, Volvo Cars’ former design boss, had told EV Central that customers need a car lower than an SUV but with a lot of cargo space.
 Will it launch a Volvo V Series electric successor in a few years and continue selling station wagons in the electric era?
 Probably.
 It makes sense for the company to be looking at an electric station wagon, CEO Jim Rowan told Auto Express.
+He then asked on LinkedIn if it was time for Volvo to do a “proper electric wagon.

-Release Date – By 2028
+Release Date – By 2026

 Price – USD 45,000 onwards (expected)